cfl-temple/portfolio/_pages/team/alumni/2025/chrispullen.md

     year: 2025
 ---

-Mr. Chris Pullen completed his MSME at Temple University and he is currently a center director in Co-co Academy, Philadelphia.
+Chris Pullen completed his MSME at Temple University and he is currently a center director in Co-co Academy, Philadelphia.